 10:10 We're live from the Oshkosh Farmers Market, speaking with Manager Michelle Schmid.

 10:30 It's coffee time!
 Member-owner Ken Osmond, owner of Planet Perk, shows us how to make the perfect pour over coffee

-11:10 Member-owner and volunteer committee rockstar Marlo Ambus gives us a glimpse inside Filipino Cuisine at his restaurant Manila.
+11:10 Member-owner and volunteer committee rockstar Marlo Ambas and his wife Patricia give us a glimpse inside his work for the co-op and their downtown Oshkosh restaurant, Manila.

 11:50 Member-owner Trent Wester, owner of Thunderbird Bakery, educates on the history of sourdough and how to keep your sourdough starter healthy at home.

 12:20 Why local?
-Project Manager Lizz Redman speaks with member-owner and organic farmer Danielle Boerson from her booth at the Oshkosh Farmers Market
+Member-owner and organic farmer Danielle Boerson tells us why from her booth at the Oshkosh Farmers Market

 1:00 It's 5:00 somewhere... member-owner Ryan Prellwitz, owners of Vines and Rushes, gives us a tour of his facility and a glimpse into the winemaking process.

 1:20 Founding co-op member-owner and graphic designer Drew Mueske speaks about his process and inspiration behind designing the Oshkosh Food Co-ops new logo, scheduled for release in November 2020.